cms-sw/cmssw/Alignment/OfflineValidation/README_DMR.md

 -------- | ------------- | --------------------
 merges | None | List of merge job names to be processed for trends.
-Variables | ["median"] | Trend plot type to be plotted: DrmsNR, median
+Variables | ["median"] | Trend plot type to be plotted: DrmsNR, median firstRun | 272930 | Specify starting run to be plotted. lastRun | 325175 | Specify the last run to be considered. labels | None | List of string tags to be added in output rootfile. year | Run2 | Enforce year tag to be included in lumiInputFile option specified in trend style (This is extra measure)

 #Averaged DMR job
 Its name do not need to match merge neither single job name but option `merges` must list all merge jobs to be put in averaged distribution.